ganelson/inform/resources/Documentation/Writing with Inform.md

 But more elaborate arrangements are possible.
 The window can have additional rows, and/or can accommodate a third, centred, column, using the following:

-> phrase: redraw the status window with (table name)
+> phrase: draw the status window with (table name)
 >
 > This phrase is intended for use within a rule for the `constructing the status line` activity, and redraws the status window using the contents of a table.
 The table can have any number of rows, and the status window will adjust its height accordingly — though of course players on smaller devices may not be pleased by a huge status window consuming their limited screen space.
 The table should have one to three columns:
 >